AlexWargon/EZS/README.md

     public Transform value;
 }
 ```
-# You can use two cinds of systems :
+# You can use two kinds of systems :

 1. Update systems
 ```C#